The south of the Charente offers beautiful rolling countryside, a wonderful sunny climate and an opportunity to see southwest France at its best.

 There is one restaurant in the centre of Brossac (2 kms) and 2 at Etang Vallier (3 kms).
 Restaurant Poirier at Bardenac (5 minute drive) is highly recommended and serves a traditional plat de jour at luncheon (5 courses including wine) for about 13 Euros a person.
-La Lune Bleue Restaurant in nearby Passirac is also very popular (5 minute drive).
 Numerous cafes and bars are also available in Chalais (10 minute drive) which also boasts a top-end restaurant in its 16th century chateau.
 Elsewhere in the area, we have about 15 Michelin-starred restaurants within an hour's drive including the first Michelin-starred vegan restaurant!

 You can fish and swim at Lake (Etang) Vallier which is about 3 kms from Chez Sarrazin.
 The lake also has an artificial sandy beach, a wire-pulled water skiing facility and there is a dedicated safe swimming area which is supervised during the summer months.
 Horse riding is also available nearby.

 Other possibilities for nature swimming are at Aubeterre (the river), St. Aulaye (the river with a water slide) and Le Paradou near Parcoul (a lake with a water slide).
-In addition to the pool at Brossac there are other large indoor leisure/adventure pools at Jonzac (with a beach!) and at Angouleme, both about 40 minutes away.
+There are large indoor leisure/adventure pools at Jonzac (with a beach!) and at Angouleme, both about 40 minutes away.